khushbooSingh99/Foody-Cook-book/README.md

 # cook_book

-A Flutter application made as an assesment task for ReadingRight internship.
+A Flutter application communicating with an API.

 This app implements basic features of food viewing apps as :